26 Different Types of Wasps in Ohio

 The queen lays eggs, and the workers build the nest while the drones patrol the area around the nest in search of food.

-The workers also take care of the larvae, feeding them with chewed-up insects.
+The workers also care for the larvae, feeding them with chewed-up insects.

 These types of wasps in Ohio are rarely aggressive but may sting if disturbed or threatened.